 The Case Management Survey examines the services that were provided, recipients' satisfaction with those services, and the ways they have been helpful.
-Revisions to the Dane County version of the survey were made in 2016 to address some of the issues cited in the prior year's report.
+Revisions to the Dane County version of the survey were made in 2017 to update the list of services coordinated.